jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 title: The Drunk, their keys and a lamp post
 ---

+## A Tale of Observability and Performance Measurement?

 The story goes like this.
 A drunk is searching for something at night around a lamp post.
 A passerby, seeing the distress, starts a conversation trying to help.

 ![Image from https://sketchplanations.com/looking-under-the-lamppost](assets/looking_under_lamppost.png){width="40%", align=left}